 Duck Duck Goat – 857.W.
 Fulton Market – the descriptor for this restaurant is ‘reasonably authentic Chinese food’ and I love that.
 The restaurant (the newest addition to Stephanie Izard’s empire) is beautifully designed, and the food is great and fun to share with a group.
 Our favorite dishes that we’ve tried: short ribe/bone marrow potstickers (jiazo), octopus salad, dan dan noodles, and mapo doufu.

-High Five Ramen – 112 N. Green Street – (no reservations available) we’ve been to a handful of ramen spots in Chicago, and this is probably our favorite spot of them all!
-If you love spicy, rich ramen – and want an atmosphere that vaguely resembles the counter-style ramen shops of Japan – this is a great spot to visit.
-In fact, if you don’t know it’s there, you might not even realize that High Five Ramen exists.
+High Five Ramen – 112 N. Green Street – (no reservations available) if you want spicy, rich ramen and want a trendy atmosphere that vaguely resembles the counter-style ramen shops of Japan – this is a great spot to visit.
+As someone who loves spicy food, I actually find their medium spiced ramen too hot, so I recommend going for light.
+High Five Ramen is not ideal for groups, because it is very dark and they have limited seating.
 Visit at off-times or weekdays, or be prepared for a very long wait.
 They don’t take reservations and only have about 10-15 seats.

 SPECIAL OCCASION RESTAURANTS